scramsay051200/GettingAndCleaningData_CourseProject/README.md

 ### Inputs

-The "run_analysis.R" script uses the following files in the data set mentioned above as inputs (all relative to the "UCI HAR Dataset" folder:
+The "run_analysis.R" script uses the following files in the data set mentioned above as inputs (all relative to the "UCI HAR Dataset" folder):

     ./activity_labels.txt
     ./features.txt